 To get more information on renting a space within the Museum, please contact Susan, who will be more than happy to discuss your ideas: 860-447-2501.
 We can provide catering & logistics help, too.

-NB: per the fire marshall, our total capacity is 49.
+NB: per the fire marshal, our total capacity is 49.

-Spaces for hire include the intimate Jibboom Room, large Crawford Gallery, or outdoor Tented Courtyard.
+Spaces for hire include the intimate Jibboom Room, Frank McGuire Library, large Crawford Gallery, and outdoor Tented Courtyard.

 (PS - We'd love to be the setting for your next movie).